abhi-arya1/coauthor/README.md

 - Making the web application much more customizable in regards to the layouts and giving the user's the ability to customize how they want it
 - Improving user experience on a vast range of platforms.
 - Actively keeping track of our AI Model to make sure that it is efficient and accurate

+## Reproduction
+- While made with open source intentions, and the possibility for future contribution, Coauthor is currently *not* open source.
+Please read our Software [License](./LICENSE.md) before attempting to reproduce this project.